A paperfolding paradise

 In the opening paragraph of her novel 'Adam Bede', first published in 1859 but set in 1799, George Eliot wrote, ' In his tall stawaltness, Adam Bede was a saxon, and justified his name; but the jet-black hair, made more noticeable by its contrast with the light paper cap, and the keen glance of the dark eyes ...' and in the next paragraph describes Adam's brother Seth, stating that 'He has thrown off his paper cap, and you see that his hair is not thick and straight ...'

-This 1872 illustration by John Tenniel, now held in the Victoria and Albert Museum, for the Lewis Carroll poem 'The Walrus and the Carpenter' shows the carpenter wearing a paper hat, as do several other illustrations by Tenniel for the same poem.
+These 1872 illustrations by John Tenniel for the Lewis Carroll poem 'The Walrus and the Carpenter' show the carpenter wearing a Workman's Hat.

 A cartoon of a carpenter wearing a paper hat appeared in the magazine Punch of November 23rd 1878.
 (Information from Juan Gimeno)